Urviskumar/Advancing-Autonomous-Driving-Perception/README.md

-The integration of these hardware components through ROS facilitated a modular approach, allowing for the independent development and testing of subsystems.
+The integration of these hardware components through ROS facilitated a modular approach, allowing for the independent development and testing of subsystems.</p>

 ##  B. Challenges and Solution
-The project faced significant challenges in terms of  computational power.
+<p align="justify">The project faced significant challenges in terms of  computational power.
  The computational capacity of the Jetson
  Xavier was limited, which posed a significant hurdle.
 The team was unable to implement 2D LiDAR fusion and the